PAY RANGE: N23

 Completion of a bachelor's degree program at an accredited college or university with major course work in medical technology, biology, immunology, serology, microbiology, chemistry or other closely related field in the chemical, physical, or biological sciences.

-Certification as a Medical Technologist by the American Medical Technologists (AMT) or the American Society of Clinical Pathology (ASCP).
+Certification as a Medical Technologist by the American Medical Technologists (AMT) or certification as a Medical Laboratory Scientist by the American Society of Clinical Pathology (ASCP).

 Four years of recent full performance level experience performing diagnostic laboratory tests in the area of specialization.